The 20 Best Opsoclonus-Myoclonus Syndrome Doctors Near Me in Vermont, US

 Offers Telehealth

-Waqar Waheed is a Neurologist in Burlington, Vermont.
+Waqar Waheed is a Neurologist practicing medicine in Burlington, Vermont.
 Dr. Waheed is rated as an Experienced provider by MediFind in the treatment of Opsoclonus-Myoclonus Syndrome.
-His top areas of expertise are Myasthenia Gravis, Peripheral Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Thymectomy, and Splenectomy.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Myasthenia Gravis, Peripheral Neuropathy, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Guillain-Barre Syndrome, and Thymectomy.

 Experienced in Opsoclonus-Myoclonus Syndrome